mth/yeti/doc/intro.rst

 Identifiers should be written in camelCaseStyle.

-Operators should be surrounded with whitespace (with expection of the dereferencing dot, which should have no whitespace around it).
+Operators should be surrounded with whitespace (with expectation of the dereferencing dot, which should have no whitespace around it).
 Line breaks should be generally put before operators.